 What is social capital?
 It is the network of our relationships with people in our community.
 These relationships can increase our mental health and decrease psychological distress, loneliness and depression.

 The average military child will attend between 6 to 9 different schools within the parent’s military career making it rather difficult to build a network of friends and support.
 It takes the average person between 9 months to a year to acclimate to an environment, so by the time you have nestled into your community and formed relationships you will soon have orders to move again.

 It takes a lot to continuously build relationships, but the work is worth it!
 People with higher levels of social capital live longer, healthier and happier.
 Adolescents with higher social capital have better academic success and are less likely to have behavioral issues.
-Children with strong relationships are also more likely to be confident, have higher levels of self-efficacy and a better great point average.
+Children with strong relationships are also more likely to be confident, have higher levels of self-efficacy, and a better grade point average.

 How can you help build your child’s social capital?